Start Here

 Bryce Holdaway Blog post by Bryce Holdaway

-What’s the most Neglected step by most Property Investors
+What’s the Most Neglected Step by Most Property Investors

 The point here is not just about accumulating assets.

-You also got to have a look and say, did I buy something that is in the original condition and perhaps have some potential to add value to it.
-Cause you could get someone to maybe re-do the kitchen and bathroom quite comfortably without too much cost.
-Or perhaps re-do the carpets and put a fresh paint on and you can add value to the property in four ways.
-Firstly, you’ll increase the market value of the property, typically, if you do the right things in the right area.
-You can also increase the amount of rent that you charge.
-You can also increase the amount of depreciation that you get which affects the bottom line of the cash flow that you are getting.
 And if you think about it, if you buy at a certain level this year and you add more value next year, you actually have some stamp duty savings because you didn’t actually buy the shiny new properties.
-You did the work yourself and pay a lower stamp duty even if the market value is now higher.
+You did the work yourself and paid a lower stamp duty even if the market value is now higher.
 So those are the sort of things that you can look to do.

 But equally, putting some defence in place.
 So you might have gone through the process and there is a lot going on, buying an investment property, dealing with the banks for the first time but ultimately, if you set the portfolio up, you want to defend it.
 You want to make sure that if anything happens to your income or anything happens to your family, the whole portfolio is not at risk.
 So things like income protection insurance, trauma insurance, landlord insurance and so on.
 I think it is important that that last step isn’t neglected but I think it is very much often neglected.

-There are a couple of things that we want to do when we are conducting a portfolio review.
 We want to see if we are meeting our goals or in some cases, exceeding our goals which means we can bring some of our purchases forward.
-But equally, if we are overspending and we are actually going backwards in what we do, we can fine tune and chart the course and get you back on track so that ultimately, you can achieve the goals that you started out in the first place and that is to achieve a passive income.
+But equally, if we are overspending and we are actually going backwards in what we do, we can finetune and chart the course and get you back on track so that ultimately, you can achieve the goals that you started out in the first place and that is to achieve a passive income.

 Connect with Empower Wealth: